Sabbath Bloody Sabbath (song): Covers

 American thrash metal band Anthrax covered this song, and it is featured as track 3 of their 1987 EP I'm The Man.

 Swedish pop band The Cardigans covered "Sabbath Bloody Sabbath" on their debut album Emmerdale.

+Swedish doom metal band Candlemass covered part of the song for a Black Sabbath medley on their 1988 album Ancient Dreams.
+They later covered the whole song on their 2025 EP Black Star.

 American noise rock / experimental metal band Today Is the Day covered the song; it was featured on volume three of the In These Black Days tribute series and on the band's fourth studio album, Temple of the Morning Star.

 Reception

 "Sabbath Bloody Sabbath" was ranked the fourth best Black Sabbath song by Rock - Das Gesamtwerk der größten Rock-Acts im Check.
 Cash Box said it was a "heavy metal excursion into the hard rocking world of these highly successful British rockers" but that "softer breaks incorporated with the heavy make this track Black Sabbath's strongest single possibility in some time."